 The new law will likely stipulate that farm employees must be allowed at least 24 consecutive hours of rest in each and every calendar week.
 This day of rest should be on the employee’s day of religious observance whenever possible, but it can move to another day in the week if crop or weather conditions prevent work.
 Employee’s can voluntarily waive their day of rest and choose to work but employers would have to pay the overtime rate (1.5X) for every hour they worked on their day of rest.
 This new requirement is rife with potential for confusion.
 Farm human resource managers need to adopt very robust employee scheduling and timekeeping systems that can manage day of rest requirements and provide documentation that it was consistently provided.

 We’re embarking on a whole new era in farm human resource management in New York.
 We already know that employees will remain scarce and expensive, our challenge is to maximize the talent and productivity of every employee while maintaining excellent employee relationships and engagement.
 Excellent human resource management will emerge as not just as a distinguishing feature of the state’s best farm businesses, but as a requirement for farm business success.

 By Richard Stup, Cornell University.
 Permission granted to repost, quote, and reprint with author attribution.

-The post Disability Insurance, Paid Family Leave, and Farm Employees appeared first on Cornell Agricultural Workforce Development
+The post Dramatic Changes for Farm Labor Management in New York appeared first on Cornell Agricultural Workforce Development